duanegero/Court-Command-React-Frontend/README.md

 # Court Command

-This React frontend app will all you to interact with a backend API to manage and display data.
+This React frontend app will allow you to interact with a backend API to manage and display data.

 ## Table of contents